microsoft/coyote/docs/tutorials/mocks/optimistic-concurrency-control.md

 }
 ```

-Let's extend the `IDbCollection` interface and `InMemoryDbCollection` mock to support ETags so we can run
+Let's extend the `IDbCollection` interface and `InMemoryDbCollection` mock to support ETags so that
-the test above.
-We'll also define a helper `DbRow` class in our mock to store the db row value with its associated ETag.
+you can run the above test.
+We'll also define a helper `DbRow` class in our mock to store the
+database row value with its associated ETag.

 ```csharp
 public class DbRow